Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

-Once you select a Donor Egg Bank and the egg donor of your frozen eggs, the Egg Bank will ship your selected frozen eggs to our clinic.
-The two egg banks our embryologists recommend are The World Egg Bank↗ and Fairfax Egg Bank↗.
+Once you select the egg donor of your frozen eggs, the egg bank will ship your selected frozen eggs to our clinic.
+The egg bank our embryologists recommend and the one we have been working exclusively with is Fairfax Egg Bank↗.

 Probability of Success